EntityGraphQL/EntityGraphQL/docs/content/schema-creation/03-types.md

 We've seen passing scalar values, like enums, numbers or strings, as arguments into a field.
 [Input types](https://graphql.org/learn/schema/#input-types) allow us to define complex types that can be used as an argument.
 This is particularly valuable in the case of mutations, where you might want to pass in a whole object to be created.

 Input types differ to regular Object types largely because they can't have arguments on their fields.
 There are just a data object.
-As described in the spec
+As described in the spec:

 > The fields on an input object type can themselves refer to input object types, but you can't mix input and output types in your schema.
 Input object types also can't have arguments on their fields.